 1. Set Up In a Guest Room

 An ergonomically correct desk chair that provides both comfort and support is important when working from home.
-Today there are many visually beautiful office chair designs – I like the desk chairs from Knoll (Pollock chair) and Herman Miller (pad chair) and other classics available at Design Within Reach.
+Today there are many visually beautiful office chair designs – I like the desk chairs from Knoll (Pollock chair) and Herman Miller (pad chair).
 Your choice of a desk depends on how you like to work – do you use a desktop with a large monitor, or do you work from a laptop?
 Does your work require lots of documents and office supplies – or are you a paperless office?
 If you’re a restless worker, a standing desk that adjusts to standard height is a good option.

 2. Room With A View

 Are you easily distracted when you work, or do you get inspiration from a room with a view?
 Locate your home office in a space that works best for you and allows you to focus on the job at hand, whether that means facing a blank wall or gazing out at nature.

 Nature can be calming and relaxing.
 If you work with a view of your balcony or patio – or if your home office is on your balcony or patio – add some fresh potted plants.
 If your home office doesn’t have a window or a nice view, add some beautiful live orchid to your office area or a vase of flowers to your desk.
 Aesthetics matter.

 3. Declutter and Organize

 In the haste to be productive, many new home offices have a clutter of cords and supplies.
 Take the time to hide the clutter by tucking all cords out of sight and keeping office supplies in a drawer or on a shelf in an attractive storage bin.
 Beautiful home bookshelves can in many different sizes and styles, and can easily be adapted for a home office to stow important documents, supplies and office resources.